jessmartin/writings/css_html_the_way/css_slides.markdown

 # Favor Absolute Position Over Float Layouts

 * With the exception of columnar layout.
 Can't use absolute position layouts to create columns.
+* Caveat: I'm still experimenting with this.
+Ping me if you're interested.

 !SLIDE